larsiusprime/crashdumper/README.md

      <haxedef name="HXCPP_STACK_LINE" />  <!--if you want line numbers-->
 	 <haxedef name="HXCPP_STACK_TRACE"/>  <!--if you want stack traces-->
      ````
+     On flash target, stack traces will only be generated in a debug player.

 If you don't set the haxedefs, you'll still get a crashdump with a system profile, error message and some other useful info, but you won't get line numbers and a backtrace of the method call stack that led up to the error.